 10. Make sure you check out our sports scene.

-Of course, no list of things to do in Cleveland is complete without mention of our sports teams!
+Of course, no list of Cleveland activities is complete without mention of our sports teams!

 - Stop by Quicken Loans Arena, home to the Cleveland Cavaliers and Lake Erie Monsters (our hockey team).
-The Q also hosts many other fun events, including Disney on Ice and various concerts (like Taylor Swift!).
+The Q also hosts many other fun events, including Disney on Ice and various concerts.

 - FirstEnergy Stadium is home to the Cleveland Browns, and although you’ll be going to watch them lose, it’s still something to consider on your Cleveland vacation.